Default Reasoning

 R, Justification: The inference from D to C could be rebutted under the conditions R1… Rn; but we have no information leading us to believe that these rebuttal conditions are actually true.

-C, Claim: So, the conclusion C can be accepted; one can work on the basis that C.
+C, Claim: So, the conclusion C can be accepted; we can assume that C.

-Gabbay & Woods (2003) develops a study of practical reasoning combining the insights of and relevance theory and default reasoning theory.
+Gabbay & Woods (2003) develop a study of practical reasoning that combine the insights of relevance theory and default reasoning theory.